Platform Settings

 Security Headers

 If you want to ensure extra security on your site through the use of headers, many are already added by default.
-If the header you’d like is not enabled automatically, they can be requested by reaching out to WP Engine Support.
+If the header you’d like is not enabled automatically, they can be added through the Web Rules page in your User Portal.

 CORS